 Cut Your Own Christmas Tree Near Atlanta

 Start a family tradition with a trip to one of these area Christmas tree farms.
-Most also offer pre-cut trees, wreaths and garland; look for kid-friendly activities like hayrides and refreshments.
-Call to verify hours, tree availability and COVID-19 safety protocols before heading out to a farm.
+Most also offer pre-cut trees, wreaths and garland; look for kid-friendly activities like hayrides, petting farms and refreshments.
+Call to verify hours and tree availability before heading out.

-Seven tree varieties to choose from, plus train rides, concessions, a petting zoo and more.
+Multiple tree varieties to choose from, plus train rides, concessions, a petting zoo and more.
 Take pictures with Santa (select dates).
 Covington.
 Opens Nov.
-19.
+18.

 Take a hayride, enjoy cider and roasted marshmallows, and take photos with Santa (select dates).
 Cumming.
 Nov.
-19-Dec.
-17.
+18-Dec.
+23.

 Take a wagon ride to choose your tree, then warm up with some marshmallow roasting and hot cocoa.
 Gainesville.
-Opens Nov.
-25.
+Nov.
+18-Dec.
+20.

-Choose from Leyland Cypress, Virginia Pines, Murry Cypress, Carolina Sapphire and more.
+Choose from Leyland Cypress, Murry Cypress, Carolina Sapphire and more.
 Take a hayride and enjoy cider from the market store.
 Fayetteville.
-Nov.
-24-Dec.
-24.
+Opens Nov.
+23.

 Choose from five types of evergreen and enjoy cider and hot chocolate.
 Bring bread to feed to the farm animals.
 Lawrenceville.
 Opens Nov.
-19 by appointment.
+18; appointments are recommended.